Madrid Spain Temple

-The Madrid Spain Temple is a temple of the Church of Jesus Christ of Latter-day Saints located in the Pavones neighborhood of Moratalaz, Madrid.
-Announced on April 4, 1993, by Gordon B. Hinckley, first counselor in the church's First Presidency, during general conference, it became the first temple in Spain and the seventh in Europe.
+The Madrid Spain Temple is a temple of the Church of Jesus Christ of Latter-day Saints in the Pavones neighborhood of Moratalaz, Madrid.

-The three-story building is approximately 45,800-square-feet, with Italian marble on the exterior, and has a single spire with a statue of the angel Moroni.
-It is within a multi-building church-owned complex often referred to as Madrid’s “temple square.”
-The complex previously included an adjacent missionary training center (MTC), which was closed in 2019 as part of a global restructuring of church training facilities.

-A groundbreaking took place on June 11, 1996, with Hinckley, who by then was serving as church president, presiding.
-It was the first time a church president had visited Spain.
-After construction was completed, a public open house was held in February and March 1999.
-The temple was dedicated between March 19 and 21, 1999, by Hinckley.
-During the trip to dedicate the temple, Hinckley met King Juan Carlos and Queen Sofía at the royal palace.

 History

 On April 4, 1993, Gordon B. Hinckley, then first counselor in the First Presidency, announced during general conference that property was being acquired for a temple in Spain.
 The site was then identified as being in Madrid on October 9, 1993.
 The temple complex occupies 3.5 acres in the Pavones neighborhood of Moratalaz (Madrid) at Calle del Templo 2.

 The groundbreaking ceremony took place on June 11, 1996, presided over by Hinckley, and attended by more than 2,000 people, marking his first visit to Spain as church president.
 The multi-building complex includes a meetinghouse, family history center, patron and missionary housing, and distribution center.
 These were completed by early 1999.

 A public open house was held February 20–March 13, 1999, with approximately 7,000 visitors touring the temple on its first day, including Spanish, Portuguese, and French members.
 Following the open house, the dedication took place March 19–21, 1999, conducted in ten sessions by Hinckley.

 The temple was the first in Spain and the Iberian Peninsula, serving church members throughout Spain, Portugal, the Canary Islands, and southern France.
 The MTC on the complex opened in 1999, and was closed in January 2019 following the church’s announcement of adjustments to international MTC operations.

-During the COVID-19 pandemic, temple operations were paused before resuming full worship services in May 2022.